Real-Dev-Squad/mobile-app/README.md

 ```

 ## Test-Driven Development (TDD)

 All PRs should have 100% test coverage.
 Before submitting PRs, run yarn test to ensure all tests pass.

-**Running/Development**

-- Start Metro (JavaScript bundler): `yarn react-native start`
-- For Android: `yarn react-native run-android`
-- For iOS: yarn `react-native run-ios`

-If the above commands fail, try building the Android app from Android Studio and the iOS app from Xcode.